ARTICLE I - Name and Structure

 - Any person who agrees to abide by the Bylaws of this organization and has paid dues for the current year is a member of the Circle.

-- The term of membership coincides with the calendar year for which dues are paid.
-Membership terminates automatically when a member fails to renew his/her membership three months after the due date.
+- The term of membership is one year, and commences on the date when membership dues are paid.
+Membership terminates automatically when a member fails to renew his or her membership three months after the expiration date.

 - All members shall have the right to attend and vote at any general meetings of the Circle, use all of its membership facilities, and receive all of its regular publications free or at special membership rates.
 The rights of institutional or corporate members shall be exercised through an individual appointed by the organization holding such membership.